Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 New Year's Eve in Piazza Duomo| ©AndreasC

 During the Christmas period temperatures in the city of Milan can drop to 1°C, so you will need to keep warm throughout your stay.
-Be sure to wear winter clothing to conserve body heat for longer.
+Be sure to wear winter clothing to conserve body heat for longer and keep these tips in mind:

-• Wear three layers of clothing (one close-fitting, the second a little loose and the last one loose-fitting).
-In this way, you will stay warm and control the moisture generated by sweating.
+• Wear three layers of clothing (one close-fitting, the second a little loose and the last loose-fitting).
+This way, you will stay warm and control the humidity generated by sweating.

-• Use accessories for the head, neck and hands, which allow you to protect from the cold the areas that the clothing does not cover.
-Ideally, you should wear a hat with ear muffs, a scarf and gloves.
+• Use accessories for the head, neck and hands that allow you to protect from the cold the areas that the clothing does not cover.
+Ideally, wear a hat with ear muffs, a scarf and gloves.

 • Do not forget to wear winter shoes.
 Remember that this type of footwear will provide a good level of traction on the snow, preventing you from slipping unexpectedly when moving.